-The NCTJ Awards for Excellence, which recognise the achievements of talented individuals with promising journalism careers ahead of them, is now open for entries for 2019.
+The NCTJ Awards for Excellence, which recognise the achievements of talented individuals with promising journalism careers ahead of them, are now open for entries for 2020.

-The annual awards are free to enter, and are open to students, trainees and apprentices in the following categories:
+Free to enter, the annual awards are open to students, trainees and apprentices in the following categories:

 - News journalism